jquery-archive/plugins.jquery.com/docs/package.md

   tip, but this is important for projects loading jQuery plugins and non-jQuery plugins through a module loader.
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
-Also, it can't start with a dot or an underscore.
 The jQuery Plugins Site is UTF-8.
 * The name should be short, but also reasonably descriptive.
 * You may want to check [the plugins site](http://plugins.jquery.com/) to see if there's something by that name already, before you get too attached to it.